Where to Stay in New York: A First Timers Guide (2025)

 Times Square New York

-Tip: if you want to be close to Times Square, consider looking at Bryant Park.
-It’s right by the New York Public Library, one of the best free things to do in New York.
+Another good option in the area is Bryant Park.
+It tends to be a little quieter than Times Square itself.
+It’s right by the Public Library, one of the best free things to do in New York.

 Pros of staying in Times Square

 • It’s close to many Broadway shows.
-Times Square is right in the heart of the theatre district and home to some of the world’s most iconic theatre shows.
+Times Square is in the heart of the theatre district and home to some of the world’s most famous theatre shows.

 • It’s iconic.
 Times Square is the beating heart of New York.
 When people picture the Big Apple, Times Square is what springs to mind.